Managing Sustainable Development Risks

 Action plans are managed at the BU level.
 Overarching risk management actions, such as greenhouse gas (GHG) target setting, prioritization of global emissions abatement projects and disclosure and reporting, are managed at the corporate level.

-Sustainability risks are integrated into the corporate enterprise risk management (ERM) system.
-Risks from the corporate SD Risk Register are mapped to relevant enterprise risks including market, reputational, operational and political.
-Owners of these enterprise risks, who are ELT members or senior managers, are briefed on the risks and our mitigation activities.
-Enterprise risks are then presented to the Audit and Finance Committee (AFC) of the board.
-The AFC receives regular updates on how enterprise risk is being addressed, mitigated and managed across the company.
+Items on the corporate SD Risk Register are shared with owners of relevant enterprise risks, including climate, capital markets, public perception, operational matters, corporate strategy and policy.
+These enterprise risk owners, who are ELT or senior managers, are also briefed on associated mitigation activities.
+Enterprise risks are presented annually to both the Audit and Finance Committee (AFC) of the board and the full board of directors.

 As operated and non-operated projects are developed and put forward for internal approval, consideration is given to environmental and social risks and their mitigation.
 For qualifying projects, our management system also requires assessment of climate, water, biodiversity and social risk for investment approval.